Skip to content

 exit

-# now reattach to your swgemu screen and start the server!
+# now start the server!

-cd /build/pSWG/MMOCoreORB/bin
+cd ~/pswg/MMOCoreORB/bin

 ./core3